fsvreddit/toolboxnotesxfer/README.md

 You can choose to synchronise newly added Toolbox notes to Reddit mod notes (and in reverse) as they are added.
 This must be enabled in app settings.

 Synchronisation may be done even if a bulk transfer has not been done, but I recommend doing a bulk transfer early on if you intend to do one anyway.
+This ensures that mappings between Toolbox note types and Reddit note types are more reliable.

 Only new additions are processed.
 Deletions are not currently handled.